web-rpi/Ra/README.md

 Here I'll show you how you can easily set up, flash, configure and test a "Ra" from DF9DQ (https://github.com/einergehtnochrein).<br>

 <b>Setting up the Ra app</b><br>
-First, the following folder structure must be created on the SD card or the internal memory of the phone.
+First, the following folder structure must be created on the SD card or the internal memory of the phone.<br>
      └─── ra<br>
          	├─── firmware<br>
          	├─── hgt<br>